The Hive structure.

 The Lichfield Bee hive is our own design.
 We wanted it to be handsome and be an attractive piece to fit into a garden, so we did not want to be too restricted.
 However, it is designed to take DN4 frames in the brood boxes and SN4 frames in the super boxes.

-This is curved and constructed of twelve millimetre thick cedar stripes lined with marine ply and given ten coats of varnish, inside and out.
-Bees do survive in the cold weather relatively well, but when damp their chances of survival are greatly reduced.
+This is curved and constructed of twelve millimetre thick cedar stripes lined with marine ply and given an oil finish.
+We used to finish cedar with varnish but have found that the oil finish is more practical and looks better too, in our opinion.
+Bees do survive in cold weather relatively well, but when damp their chances of survival are greatly reduced.

 The Brood Box.

 The brood boxes are constructed from twenty five millimetre thick timber (red pine or cedar) which are primed,